Tempe Town Lake

 Fishing at Tempe Town Lake

 Get back to nature and spend a relaxing afternoon casting a line in Tempe Town Lake.
 The lake is continuously stocked with trout, bass, catfish and sunfish.
 An Arizona Fishing License is all that is required to go fishing at Tempe Town Lake.
-Fishing licenses can be purchased online or at any Arizona Game and Fish office and at most fishing supply or sporting good stores.
+Fishing licenses can be purchased online or at any Arizona Game and Fish office and at most fishing supply or sporting goods stores.

 Attractions Near Tempe Town Lake